 Located about 10 kilometres from the downtown of Beijing, Summer Palace was once the largest imperial garden in China.
-It is a vast area of lakes, gardens, and palaces dominated by Longevity Hill and the Kunming Lake.
+It is a vast area of lakes, gardens, and palaces dominated by Longevity Hill and Kunming Lake.
 Summer Palace was first built in 1750 by Emperor Qianglong.
 It was largely destroyed in the war of 1860 and restored on its original foundations in 1886.
-I don’t think you need any reasons to visit Summer Palace because this is a must for every visitor of Beijing just like Forbidden City and the Great Wall of China.
-But if you think you need a proof I give you my five reasons.
+I don’t think you need any reasons to visit the Summer Palace because this is a must for every visitor of Beijing just like Forbidden City and the Great Wall of China.
+But if you think you need proof I give you my five reasons.

 1) The Summer Palace is the UNESCO cultural heritage site

 The Summer Palace is one of the seven UNESCO World Heritage sites located in the Beijing area.
-It was inscribed in UNESCO heritage list in 1998 for being a masterpiece of Chinese landscape garden design.
+It was inscribed on UNESCO heritage list in 1998 for being a masterpiece of Chinese landscape garden design.
 The natural landscape of hills and open water is combined with artificial features such as pavilions, halls, palaces, temples and bridges to form a “harmonious ensemble of outstanding aesthetic value”.

 2) The best preserved imperial garden in the world